bup-the-catboy/bup-the-catboy/README.md

 A Mario-like 2D platformer game written in C with SDL

+## Licenses

+This repository is licensed under DWTFYWT license, but some parts are licensed under other licenses.

+### MIT License

+Parts licensed under the MIT License are:
+- `include/stb_image.h`
+  - (C) 2017 Sean Barrett
+- Part of `src/io/audio/sfxr.c`
+  - (C) 2007 Tomas Pettersson

+### LGPL2.1 License

+Parts licensed under the LGPL2.1 license are:
+- `lib/gme`, `include/gme.h`
+  - A fork of libgme with additional changes
+  - The full LGPL2.1 License can be found at `lib/gme/license.txt` (after cloning the submodule)
+  - (C) 2009 Shay Green

 ## Source Tree

 ```
 include       - Headers for various libraries
 lib
+  gme         - Modified version of libgme
   lunarengine - A custom 2D platformer engine built for this game
   bupscript   - Source code for the BupScript language
                 interpreter used for modding